 Functional Memory

-A revolutionary memory system that maintains perfect context for critical enterprise decisions through unified memory-knowledge-reasoning integration
+A hierarchical memory system that maintains outcome-sufficient context for critical enterprise decisions through unified memory-knowledge-reasoning integration

 The Fundamental Memory Challenge

-This serves patient function by enabling healthcare decisions that understand how current symptoms connect to established patterns, medication interactions, family history, and treatment responses.
+The result: healthcare decisions that properly account for how current symptoms connect to medical history, medication interactions, family patterns, and past treatment responses.

 Critical functions need memory systems optimized for the use cases they serve, not for general performance benchmarks.
 The only important measure of the quality of a memory system is the statistical confidence the agent can achieve on memory-dependent tasks, particularly when supporting multi-dimensional success criteria that extend beyond technical accuracy to encompass social factors, confidence building, and organizational integration.